calblueprint/dccentralkitchen/docs/shared/privacypolicy.md

 ## Children’s Online Privacy Protection Act Compliance

-Healthy Corners Rewards app does not direct services to, nor does it not knowingly collect personal information from children under the age of 13.
+The Healthy Corners app does not direct services to, nor does it not knowingly collect personal information from children under the age of 13.
 If we learn that a child under the age of 13 has provided personally identifiable information through the app, we will endeavor to delete that information from our databases.

 ## International Transfers of Information